 UW sophomores - capacity-constrained major admission

 This is the only admission point to the B.S.
-MSE program for UW students admitted to a major other than Engineering Undeclared starting in autumn 2018.
-Applicants have completed at least four quarters of equivalent college-level coursework and are on track to begin the department curriculum in the spring quarter of their sophomore year.
+MSE program for current UW students admitted to a major other than Engineering Undeclared (ENGRUD).
+Applicants have completed at least four quarters of equivalent college-level coursework and are on track to begin the department curriculum in the Autumn quarter of their Junior year.
 The application deadline is April 5.